 It’s great dating advice, but it also applies to everything else in life too.

 Why would you want to spend time doing things that don’t make you excited?
-Interacting with others (in a non-relationship sense) who aren’t excited about that interaction?
+Interacting with others (even in a non-relationship sense) who aren’t excited about that interaction?

 If your reaction, or others’ reactions to you, are anything less than a fuck yes chances are if you carry on with that particular course of action anyway it isn’t going to make you very happy.